ruchiraravishankar/level-5-project/README.md

 '/content/drive/MyDrive/iam_dataset/'

 ### 2. original_3_convs_model_node1.ipynb
-To generate the fully trained model (takes very long to run.)
+Run to generate the fully trained model.
-Use provided model_3_convs.pt to save time and produce best results as it has been run many times to produce the best results.

 Set save_results to True to save the classification report Set save_model to True to save model.

+After toggles set, select Run All in the Runtime menu option in Colab.

 ### 3. node_2_+_3.ipynb, within the file:
 Toggle NODE variable, choose between 2, 3, and 23 to change data appropriately.